 Grazed pastures may sequester more C than grasslands used for silage or hay production, due to the recycling of organic matter and nutrients (C and N) from faeces and plant residues (ungrazed leaves and roots).
 The composition of the sward has a major influence on SOC in various ways.
 Grassroots are the main source of organic matter to the soil.
 Species with a high root density are therefore beneficial for the build-up of SOC.
-Generally creating a biodiverse lush sward should be the goal which shouldn't be broken by intensive tillage for reseeding.
+Generally creating a blodiverse lush sward should be the goal which shouldn't be broken by Intensive tillage for reseeding.

-rooting system and high turnover of crop residues.
+Especially permanent grassland has a high potential for sequestering carbon because of its extensive rooting system and high turnover of crop residues.
 It should not be disturbed.
 Red clover is known as a keystone of grassland and has high potential to enhance C sequestration.

 C accumulation rate was found to be within the annual potential of soil C input by roots (between 56 and 400 g C/m2 per year i.e. up to 4 t C/ha per year in the topsoil) in temperate grasslands that are species rich.
 Generally with improving sward and management around 1 t C/ha might be enriched per year.
-This would equivalent more than 3.5 t CO2/ha per year taken from the atmosphere.
+This would equivalent more than 3.5 t CO3/ha per year taken from the atmosphere.

 The costs are variable, depending on the impact of land use.
 Keeping permanent grass or turning arable land into grass, doesn't cost a lot.
-If you have to sow grass-clover, the cost for seed is €250-300 per ha.
+If you have to sow grass-clover, the cost for seed is £250-300 per ha.